 - pre-judgment interest and how it is calculated, at footnote 436 and accompanying text.

 As a postscript for readers who might enjoy trivia, this opinion features as plaintiff’s counsel Delaware’s former Chief Justice, Myron Steele, as well as Arthur Dent, a classmate of mine who was the editor-in-chief of the law review the same year that I was the law review’s internal managing editor.
-That last bit of data, plus a few dollars, may get you a small coffee at a fancy coffee shop.
+That last bit of data, plus a few dollars, may get you a small coffee at a local coffee shop.